vincentdoba/spark-hands-on/README.md

 * Spark Machine Learning Library (MLLib)

-### TODO : Exercise 9
+### Exercise 9

 #### Description

-Run spark script on a spark cluster
+Run the script created in the first exercise (psug.hands.on.exercise01.SumOfSquareOfNonPrimeNumbers) on a Spark cluster

 #### Notions

-* Spark deployment and usage
+* Spark cluster deployment
+* Submit a task to a spark cluster